 Those who eat the venison of deer from urban and suburban settings (toxoplasmosis is less common in rural areas) should wear latex gloves while gutting and processing deer.
 They should also carefully wash their hands, utensils and cutting boards afterward.

-Before swearing off venison, realize toxoplasmosis can also be transmitted through meat from livestock.
+Weighing the Risks Before swearing off venison, realize toxoplasmosis can also be transmitted through meat from livestock.
 A 1981 study by Karen Oertley at the University of Georgia found 24.4 percent of Southeastern deer carried toxoplasmosis.
 For comparisons, Oertley reviewed meat infections in commercial slaughterhouses, and found toxoplasmosis infection rates of up to 64 percent in sheep, 45 percent in swine, and 38 percent in cattle.

 That might explain why T. gondii is one of the most common parasites transmitted to humans.
 One estimate is 30 to 60 percent of American adults have been exposed to the parasite, but it seldom triggers disease except in those with weakened immune systems.